3F/web.vsCE/_doc/Scripts/SBE-Scripts.md

 ## Object type

-The object type is new type for work with mixed data.
+The object type is new type for work with complex mixed data.
 It implemented special for vsCommandEvent.

 Value can be from all available scalar types + complex, like this: